MatMoore/hacks/lovely-data/CodeBook.md

 [signal]-std()-XYZ  | The mean accross all samples of the sample standard deviation

 Each of these is a column in the final dataset.

+Note that the measurements are still using normalised units, so a value close to 1 indicates that the mean accross all samples is close to the maximum recorded sample mean/standard deviation.